How do I work the bike?

 How do I stop?

 There are both front and rear brakes which will slow the bike down.
-When either the breaks are pressed or the pedals stop turning the electric motor will automatically stop allowing you to come to a halt.
+When either the brakes are pressed or the pedals stop turning the electric motor will automatically stop allowing you to come to a halt.

 How fast does it go?